NCAR/DART/docs/pages/Getting_Started.md

 3. DART contains **numerous tools that accelerate getting started** on both research and "real-world" problems.
 Multiple rigorously tested inflation, localization, perturbation, and other auxiliary data assimilation algorithms are available for immediate use and testing.
+See [Important capabilities of DART](#dartCapabilities) for more information.
 4. DART **makes adding a new model straightforward**.
 A new model only needs to implement a list of 18 core functions (or use the default behavior if applicable) to take advantage of DART's mature and robust DA algorithms.
-A
-basic data assimilation system for a large model can be built in person-weeks, and comprehensive systems have been built in a few months.
+A basic data assimilation system for a large model can be built in person-weeks, and comprehensive systems have been built in a few months.
 See [How do I run DART with my model?](#RunWithMyModel) for more information.